untoldone/bloomjs/README.md

 The following are steps to get BloomJS into your javascript-based project.

 ## Browser
-Place `dist/bloom.min.js` from the GitHub project or install it with bower via `bower install bloomjs` into your project in a location accessible from the web.
+Place `dist/bloom.min.js` from the GitHub project or install it with bower (`bower install bloomjs`) into your project in a location accessible from the web.
 Include it in your site with a script tag

     <script src="js/bloom.min.js"></script>